DrHooshmand/Song_Decade_Prediction/README.md

 ## Project Description:
 ------------------------------------
 This project aims to apply various machine learning algorithms to classify the songs by the decade in which they were released.
-Multi-layer neural network (NN), support vector machine (SVM) and AdaBoost schemes were employed.
+Multi-layer neural network (NN), support vector machine (SVM), and AdaBoost schemes were employed.
 For the detailed report of this project, please refer to the attached [file](report/report.pdf).

 ## To use this software:
 ------------------------------------